 The course syllabus serves as a contract between the student and professor regarding course expectations and policies.
 The course syllabus should clearly communicate what the instructor expects of students and what students can expect from the instructor.

-The course materials section may include the following:
+The course materials section of your syllabus may include the following:

 Please include the following:

-Students should be apprised of how various graded activities will be combined to form their final grade for the course, including:
+Students need to be informed of how their various graded activities will be combined to form their final grade for the course.
+These might include but are not limited to:

 Weight (percent of overall grade) | Assignment |